The first Cochrane review of the research relating to the administration of Anti-D during pregnancy was undertaken in 1996.

 (1) Anti-D is manufactured from blood.
 This makes it even more worthy of our respect and care than usual.
 Medicines made from blood can carry viruses, lead to serious allergic reactions and cause other notable problems.

-(3) There is evidence that a good part of the problem could be solved another way.
+(4) There is evidence that a good part of the problem could be solved another way.
 That is, if Anti-D was offered at appropriate times and in response to potentially sensitising events.
+More in Anti-D Explained.

-(4) We haven’t carried out much work looking into the potential risks and side effects of Anti-D. This applies both to the mother and her current baby.
+(5) We haven’t carried out much work looking into the potential risks and side effects of Anti-D. This applies both to the mother and her current baby.
 That’s really important, because neither of them directly physically benefit from its administration.
 Neither have we explored the wider issues and ramifications of this more fully.
+Again, more in my book.

 But it’s offered anyway

-And yet, as the authors’ conclusions from the latest review shows, we still don’t have good evidence that this intervention is effective or helpful.
+And yet, as the authors’ conclusions from the Cochrane review show, we still don’t have good evidence that this intervention is effective or helpful.
 And many concerns and questions remain.

 The risk problem (again)